zoope/React-Learning/React Learn.md

     </div>
   };
   ```
-+ Typechecking With PropTypes
++ PropTypes
   React has some built-in typechecking abilities.
 To run typechecking on the props for a component, you can assign the special `propTypes` property:
   ```jsx
   class Greeting extends React.Component {
     render() {